Recycling and landfill

 Did you know…

-The state government made a commitment at the last state election to provide incentives to reduce waste use funds to transition to a zero waste future?
+The previous state government made a commitment to provide incentives to reduce waste use funds to transition to a zero waste future?

 We can use the money raised to fund other initiatives